Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

 ## How To Uninstall package 'zfs-dkms' And Survive

 Target systems are Debian Based; Tested on Ubuntu Systems.
-Sometimes updates of package 'zfs-dkms' fail to build the zfs modules, from a regression issue, where the code checks for supported kernel versions, and it does not recognise that it supports newer kernel versions.
+Sometimes updates of package 'zfs-dkms' fails to build the zfs modules, from a regression issue, where the code checks for supported kernel versions, and it does not recognise that it actually supports newer kernel versions.

-But...
+But note that...
 Canonical started adding the 'zfs' modules in-kernel, so package 'zfs-dkms' is no longer needed after 22.04.x.
 Package 'zfs-dkms' is no longer a default installed package, nor does it need to be there anymore.

 ## Details
+If package zfs-dkms is installed, it will eventaully fail occasionally.

-- When this happens, it gets a dpkg error that prevents building the ZFS modules: icp.ko  spl.ko  zavl.ko  zcommon.ko  zfs.ko  zlua.ko  znvpair.ko  zunicode.ko  zzstd.ko... in in the /lib/modules/<kernel_version>/kernel/zfs/ folder, returning an Error code 10.
+- When package zfs-dkms fials to build kernel modules, it gets a dpkg error that prevents building the ZFS modules: icp.ko  spl.ko  zavl.ko  zcommon.ko  zfs.ko  zlua.ko  znvpair.ko  zunicode.ko  zzstd.ko... in in the /lib/modules/<kernel_version>/kernel/zfs/ folder, returning an Error code 10.
 - When it does that, it further prevents any other system updates.
 - The ZFS modules will still build without package 'zfs-dkms', manually with package 'zfsutils-linux', and update-intiramfs.
-- Uninstalling 'zfs-dkms' itself, without doing anything else, results in a non-bootable system.
+- IMPORTANT-- Uninstalling 'zfs-dkms' itself, without doing anything else, results in a non-bootable system.
 So other things need to go along with that, so that that doesn't happen.
-Or if that does happen, the user needs instructions on how to recover from that.
+Or if that does happen (resultig in a non-bootable system), the user needs instructions on how to recover from that.

 ## Reporting